Newent

-Newent (/ˈnjuːənt/; originally called "Noent") is a market town and civil parish about 10½ miles (17 km) north-west of Gloucester, England.
+Newent (/ˈnjuːənt/; originally called "Noent") is a market town and civil parish in the municipal district of Forest of Dean in Gloucestershire, England, though not in the "Royal Forest of Dean".
+The town is 11 mi north-west of Gloucester.
 Its population was 5,073 at the 2001 census, rising to 5,207 in 2011, The population was 6,777 at the 2021 Census.
 Once a medieval market and fair town, its site had been settled at least since Roman times.
 The first written record of it appears in the 1086 Domesday Book.

 Etymology

 Noent, Newent's original name, may have meant "new place" in Celtic.
 It also may mean "new inn", referring to lodgings for travellers to Wales, according to John Leland (c.
 1503–1552), who mentioned a house called New Inn, later named The Boothall, which provided lodging along the road to Wales.
 There was indeed such a house in Lewall Street, owned by members of the Richardson family in the late 18th and early 19th centuries.
 Lewall Street runs between High Street and Court Lane, north of Broad Street.